ibrahimlawal/paystack-php-sample/README.md

 # Paystack PHP Samples
-Sample PHP apps that use the [Paystack Class](https://github.com/yabacon/paystack-class) and the [YabaCon\Paystack](https://packagist.org/packages/yabacon/paystack-php) composer package.
+Sample PHP apps that use the [Paystack Class](https://github.com/yabacon/paystack-class), the [YabaCon\Paystack](https://packagist.org/packages/yabacon/paystack-php) package and the [Mabiola\Paystack-PHP-Lib](https://packagist.org/packages/mabiola/paystack-php-lib) package.

 ## To run a sample
 1. Clone this repo.